LispCookbook/cl-cookbook/data-structures.md

 ```
 (ascii art by [draw-cons-tree](https://github.com/cbaggers/draw-cons-tree)).

 See that the representation is not a dotted pair ?
-The lisp printer
+The Lisp printer
 understands the convention.

-Finally we can simply use `list`:
+Finally we can simply build a literal list with `list`:

 ~~~lisp
 (list 1 2)
 ;; => (1 2)
 ~~~

-and its quote shortcut:
+or by calling quote:

 ~~~lisp
 '(1 2)
 ;; => (1 2)
 ~~~

+which is shorthand notation for the function call `(quote (1 2))`.

 ### car/cdr or first/rest (and second... to tenth)